Artistic Director & Founder

 He is currently enrolled in New York University Graduate Film Program as a thesis student, where he is working on his first feature film, The Fly Room, based on a the true life story of a pioneer geneticist from the 1920s.

 Wendy is an award winning producer, director and casting director.
 Her first documentary, THE WAR ROOM, directed by Chris Hegedus and D.A.
-Pennebaker was nominated for an Academy Award, and their second collaboration, Moon Over Broaddway, was cited as Best Documentary of ’98.
+Pennebaker was nominated for an Academy Award, and their second collaboration, Moon Over Broadway, was cited as Best Documentary of ’98.

 Thomas Campbell Jackson